 Balakot is a town in Mansehra District, Khyber Pakhtunkhwa Province, Pakistan.
 The city was destroyed during the 2005 earthquake but was later rebuilt with the help of the Pakistani government and the Saudi Public Assistance for Pakistan Earthquake Victims (SPAPEV), a Saudi aid organization.
-Balakot also serves as a hub for tourists visiting the northern regions.
+It also serves as a gateway for tourists visiting the northern regions.

 Location of Balakot

 Balakot is located on the right bank of the Kunhar River.
-It is almost two-thirds the length of the river from where it rises at the Dharam Sar lake deep in the Kaghan valley, before its confluence with the Jehlum river.
-Weather of balakot
+It is almost two-thirds the length of the river from where it rises at the Dharam Sar lake deep in the Kaghan valley, before its confluence with the Jehlum River.

-Balakot is now a sprawling city and hub among the remote northern parts of Pakistan.
+It is now a sprawling city and hub in the remote northern parts of Pakistan.
 Smaller villages are located in the terraced mountains around it.

-Weather of Balakot Pakistan is humid subtropical with hot summers and cold winters.
-The rainfall in Balakot is much higher than most other parts of Pakistan.
+The weather in Balakot Pakistan is humid subtropical with hot summers and cold winters.
+The rainfall in the city is much higher than in most other parts of Pakistan.
 The heaviest rainfall occurs either in late winter (February–March) associated with frontal systems, or in the monsoon season (June–August); however, all months experience significant precipitation on average.